-Didn't Do Well on the SAT or ACT?
+Bad Score on the SAT or ACT?
+Here’s What to Do Next

 person in front of laptop resting head on arms

-The next few hours were, predictably, kind of a nightmare.
+Little wonder that the next few hours were kind of a disaster.

-So, you weren’t totally shocked when you saw those less-than-optimal results.
-But you still thought you did better than that, for goodness’ sake!
+So, you weren’t totally taken by surprise when you saw those lower-than-expected results.
+But you still didn’t think they’d be THAT low!
+Jeez!

 ARTICLE CONTENTS

-1. How to get a higher SAT or ACT score
+3. Tips for getting a higher SAT or ACT score next time

 a.
 Schedule a second test date